Surendra1410/Dream/README.md

 $ git add Dhanu.txt
 $ git commit -m "I'm Dhanshri"

-4.use git push to get your parteners change into your repository verify that you have the new files.
+use git push to get your parteners change into your repository verify that you have the new files.
 $ git clone https://github.com/Dhanshri1930/Nikita.git
 $ cd Nikita
 $ touch Dhanu.txt